dask/dask/README.md

     Client:  Hey Alice!
 Compute `z <- add(x, a)`

     Alice:   Hey Center!
 Who has a?
     Center:  Hey Alice!
-Charlie has a.
+Bob has a.
     Alice:   Hey Bob!
 Send me a!
     Bob:     Hey Alice!
 Here's a!